Massachusetts / Middlesex County

 What is the average cost of living in Townsend, MA?

-The cost of living in Townsend is moderately above the national average, with a cost of living index of 118.
-Median home values are around $410,000, and average rents are about $1,600, making the area attractive for homeowners seeking value in Massachusetts.
+The cost of living in Townsend is higher than the national average, with a cost of living index of 118.0.
+Median home values are around $410,000 and average rents for a two-bedroom apartment are approximately $1,600.
+Utilities, groceries, and transportation costs are also elevated, reflecting the area's desirable location and amenities.

 $410,000